Francesco-Chen/log-ip/README.md

 # log ip
-logging ip, OS, browser, time and file .php in a file.
+logging ip, OS, browser, time and file .php of visitor in a file.
 Database less.

 ### log file example
 ```